 Review Past Performance on GWACs

-Past performance assessment must be done on an annual basis in accordance with the guidance on the Contractor Performance Assessment Reporting System (CPARS) website.
+Past performance assessment must be made on an annual basis in accordance with the guidance on the Contractor Performance Assessment Reporting System (CPARS) website.

 Using past performance data as a motivator